dee2604/perfScout/README.md

 ---

+## Threading Requirements ⚠️

+> **Important:** Some synchronous `get()` methods (such as for frame rendering and startup time) must **not** be called from the main/UI thread.
+Calling these methods on the main thread can cause ANR (Application Not Responding) errors.
+Always use them from a background thread, or prefer the suspend/async versions in coroutines or with callbacks.

+- Synchronous `get()` methods for metrics like `PerfScout.frameRendering.get()` and `PerfScout.startupTime.get(context)` are annotated with `@WorkerThread` and should only be called from a background thread.
+- For UI or main-thread code, always use the `getAsync()` suspend or callback-based APIs.

+---

 ## Features at a Glance

 - CPU, RAM, GPU, Battery, Thermal, Network, Storage, Thread/Process, App Memory, App CPU, GC, App Uptime, Device Info, Frame Rendering